The 6Ft6 wine and take away matches for your next night in.

 If your “dirty” takeaway of choice is the Hawaiian national dish, let’s face it, you’re probably not planning on waking up at 10am on Saturday with a food and wine hangover – so you’re going to want something light and fresh to pair with your meal.

 Our 6Ft6 Rosé embodies the fresh, vibrant scents of candied summer berries with just a hint of watermelon.
 Mouth-ﬁlling strawberries, cherries and crunchy melon ﬁll the silky palate with a refreshingly clean, dry and delicate ﬁnish.
-Rosé is a classic pairing for salmon sashimi and the fresh sweetness is the perfect compliment to salty edamame and crunchy wonton crisps.
+Rosé is a classic pairing for salmon sashimi and the fresh sweetness is the perfect complement to salty edamame and crunchy wonton crisps.

 Now isn’t your lazy Friday night suddenly looking up?